IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 	* A Motion detector will trigger the **GET /customers/accounts{AccountID}** API call.
 	* Etc..
 There are no limits for innovation

+---

+:thumbsup: Congratulations!
+You have successfully developed your first IOT application in Bluemix.

+---

 [IBM Bluemix]: https://www.ibm.com/us-en/marketplace/cloud-platform
 [IBM Z Mainframe]: https://www-03.ibm.com/systems/z/